ujwal-akare/3scale_toolbox/docs/openapi.md

     * RH-SSO/Keycloak role check policy set for oauth2 security requirements.
     * URL rewriting policy set when public and private base paths do not match.
   * Deployment mode
-    * When `--production-public-base-url` or `--staging-public-base-url` (or both) option params are provided, implicitly the customer is asking for "APIcast self-managed" deploment mode.
+    * When `--production-public-base-url` or `--staging-public-base-url` (or both) option params are provided, implicitly the customer is asking for "APIcast self-managed" deployment mode.
 Otherwise, default deployment mode will be set, that is, "APIcast 3scale managed".
 * OpenAPI Specification JSON Schema validation (3.0.2 and 2.0).
 Can be skipped with command flag `--skip-openapi-validation`.
 * OpenAPI definition resource can be provided by one of the following channels:
   * *Filename* in the available path.
   * *URL* format (supported schemes are `http` and `https`).
-Toolbox will try to download from given address.
+Toolbox will try to download from a given address.
   * Read from *stdin* standard input stream.

 ### Usage